Vestibular migraine is now the accepted term for a type of migraine that mainly presents with dizziness symptoms.

 5) Hormonal changes – i.e. Periods, Menopause and in Teenagers.

-Other external triggers can include certain forms of lighting (such as strip lighting) artificial ventilation (such as air conditioning and central heating), weather changes, smoking and strong odours (such as perfumes and aftershaves).
+Other external triggers for Vestibular Migraine can include certain forms of lighting (such as strip lighting) artificial ventilation (such as air conditioning and central heating), weather changes, smoking and strong odours (such as perfumes and aftershaves).

-One method which has been shown to be very successful in managing migraine is to keep a symptom diary such as that below, and this way, over a period of a few months it is common to find a pattern to your attacks of migraine.
+One method which has been shown to be very successful in managing Vestibular Migraine is to keep a symptom diary such as that below, and this way, over a period of a few months it is common to find a pattern to your attacks of Vestibular Migraine.

-This can often lead to identification of specific triggers, which when stopped, can abolish migraine altogether in some cases, so it is well worth the effort!
+This can often lead to identification of specific triggers, which when stopped, may abolish Vestibular Migraine altogether in some cases, so it is well worth the effort!

 Salmon salad potatoes